peol/core-assisted-prescription/README.md

 [![CircleCI](https://circleci.com/gh/qlik-ea/qliktive-custom-analytics.svg?style=svg&circle-token=087152b4808d5373a8dcbbe82c2ff352e463a3a2)](https://circleci.com/gh/qlik-ea/qliktive-custom-analytics)

 This repository contains the implementation of a medical data web application called _Qliktive Assisted Prescription_.
-_Qliktive_ is a fictive company used to showcase different solutions built using Frontira.
+_Qliktive_ is a fictive company used to showcase different solutions built using Qlik Core.

 Qliktive Assisted Prescription provides some advanced analysis capabilities on drugs, treatments, and reactions.
 It targets the world-wide population of doctors.
 Even if the audience is more or less predictable, some seasonal or sudden epidemic events can affect the traffic.

-## How Frontira Is Used
+## How Qlik Core Is Used

 The application has a custom visualization web UI.
-The application uses Frontira on the backend to serve multiple users with medical analysis capabilities using one single QIX Engine document.
+The application uses Qlik Core on the backend to serve multiple users with medical analysis capabilities using one single QIX Engine document.
 To balance the load, multiple QIX Engine instances serve the same document, and users are assigned a QIX Engine instance based on a simple round-robin load balancer.